fmi08icds/Groupwork/Group5/README.md

 # Hint:

-Please unzip the data.zip after cloning this repo.
+Please unzip the data.zip after cloning this repo. ##COMMENTS: With what command? more explicite guide on how to reproduce your results is important##.

+## Puting data.zip in a data's folder will be better organised folders.

 # Organization